Sign by June 30, 2026 to lock the $500 Tesla Next Million rebate. $2,000 Wattsmart has no current deadline.

 Common questions before quoting.

 Hardware, labor, and paperwork — everything you need to flip the switch.
-That’s the Tesla Powerwall 3 (and panels + microinverters on solar bundles), Gateway 3 (or meter collar where eligible), all install labor, permits, plan check, AHJ inspection, system commissioning, and Tesla app setup.
+That’s the Tesla Powerwall 3, Gateway 3 (or meter collar where eligible), all install labor, permits, plan check, AHJ inspection, system commissioning, and Tesla app setup.
 The price you see is the price you pay.
 No add-ons billed later.

-Backup-only Powerwall installs run about 1 day on-site.
-Solar + Powerwall bundles run 2–3 days depending on system size and roof complexity.
+Powerwall installs run about 1 day on-site.
 Permitting and utility-interconnection scheduling adds 2–4 weeks before we break ground — we handle that paperwork in the background.

 Most homes don’t need a panel upgrade for a single Powerwall.
 We check your service entrance, main breaker rating, and available bus capacity at the site visit.
 If an upgrade is needed, we quote it transparently before you sign — no panel-upgrade surprises mid-install.
 Modern Powerwall 3 systems often avoid the upgrade entirely thanks to a meter collar interconnection.